ntpsec/blog/README.md

 To work locally with this project, you'll have to follow the steps below:

-.
-Fork, clone or download this project
+* Fork, clone or download this project
-.
-[Install][] Jekyll.
+* [Install][] Jekyll.
 Your OS may have a package; Ubuntu's is "jekyll".
-.
-Install tha jekyll-asciidoc gem.  `sudo gem install jekyll-asciidoc` .
-Generate the website: `jekyll build -d public`
+* Install the jekyll-asciidoc gem.  `sudo gem install jekyll-asciidoc`
+* Generate the website: `jekyll build -d public`
-.
-Preview your project: `jekyll serve`
+* Preview your project: `jekyll serve`
-.
-Add content
+* Add content

 Read more at Jekyll's [documentation][].

+Note that the main project (https://ntpsec.org) documentaion is also maintained in Asciidoc, but it use a Python convertor, not the Blog's Ruby.
+There are subtle differences in implementation.

 ## GitLab User or Group Pages